Transportation in Peru:

 - Star Peru

-TUUA Transfer Fee for International Transit Connections
+TUUA Transfer Fee for International Connecting Flights

 Practical Tips for Domestic Flights

-Long-distance Buses between Cities
+Long-Distance Buses between Cities

 A long-distance bus network connects almost all major towns.
 Comfort ranges from standard to reclining seat classes.
 Reputable providers usually operate from terminals, with luggage tags, seat assignments, and clear schedules.